MohamedElAzhary/FinalProject/README.md

 - CircleCI is used to lint the code
 - CircleCI is used to deploy the code after adding security keys to environment variables in CircleCI project settings.
+- CircleCI is used to deploy the basic infrastructure {Security Groups, Load-Balancer, VPC, ... etc.}
+- CircleCI is used to deploy EC2 server hosting Kubernetes cluster